microsoftgraph/msgraph-sample-blazor-clientside/tutorial/01-intro.md

 - You can [sign up for the Office 365 Developer Program](https://developer.microsoft.com/office/dev-program) to get a free Office 365 subscription.

 > [!NOTE]
-> This tutorial was written with .NET Core SDK version 5.0.302.
+> This tutorial was written with .NET SDK version 5.0.302.
 The steps in this guide may work with other versions, but that has not been tested.

 ## Feedback